 Much like other forms of emotional abuse, gaslighting is a technique that uses words rather than actions.
 But Emma warns, it's just as dangerous.
 "It's done in such a way to make sure the person feels like they are losing a sense of reality and comes to rely on the abuser."

 Examples of gaslighting

 “They will use terms such as ‘you’re too sensitive’.
 That’s basically saying, ‘you’re not allowed to feel the way you’re feeling, you can’t feel upset about this, you can’t feel angry about this situation’,” Emma explains.
 “It’s about making you doubt yourself and think, ‘well, maybe I’m not feeling angry, maybe I’m feeling something else instead.’

 Someone feels they have to record conversations to prove they happened

 “When people start to feel like they have to start recording conversations with somebody, that’s a huge red flag that you’re a victim of gaslighting.
 You’re starting to notice a pattern that you’re sure you’ve had the conversation and now they’re telling you it never happened.
 You’re starting to write things down, record conversations because you need the proof that you are not losing your mind.
 [People who are being gaslighted] need to prove to themselves that they are not ‘crazy’.”

 “Deflection is another gaslighting technique,” Emma says.
 “So if a victim starts talking about something that [the perpetrator] has done, they’ll deflect and start talking about something the victim has done.
 ‘Do you remember when you did XYZ?’, for example.

-“The victim is left defending themselves.
+“The victim is defending themselves.
 They are then wrapped up in the attention being turned on themselves that they forget what they’re talking about.
 This happens a lot.
 As soon as the gaslighter doesn’t want to talk about something, they completely deflect it onto the other person.”